Skip to main content

 Nothing else is required — the loop is fully automatic:

-5. The validated rule re-enters the system prompt on every future run.
+7. The validated rule is readable by your agent, on demand, in every future run.

 Inspect what happened at any time: